Certificate in Science Communication

 1. Attend three 21st Century Scientists Working Group journal clubs or talks, and present at one 21st Century Scientists Working Group journal club.
 Working Group journal clubs are typically offered once monthly and last one hour, including discussion; organized talks are offered several times per semester and also last about one hour.
 See the 21st Century Scientists Working Group website (21centurysci.com) for meeting times and location.

 2. Attend a minimum of 10 hours of science communication-themed workshops or seminars.
-This must include attending the 21st Century Scientist annual workshop.
+This must include attending at least four hours of 21st Century Scientist workshops.
 You may select from the following or request to have another workshop accepted.
 For on campus events, obtain a signature to verify your presence.
 For off campus events, submit a brief description of the event and your reaction to it (for example, one paragraph of text; your storified live tweets of the event; or other media).

 ComSciCon (comscicon.com, local or national)